 \section{Setting}

-In this paper, we consider binary, i.e.~two-class classification problems for which we assume the following setting: \begin{itemize} \item There are a class variable $Y$ with values in $\mathcal{Y} = \{0, 1\}$ and a features (also called covariates) vector $X$ with values in $\mathcal{X}$.
-Each example (or instance) to be classified has a class label $Y$ and features $X$. \item In the training dataset, for all examples their features $X$ and labels $Y$ are observed. $P$ denotes the training joint distribution, also called source distribution, of $(X, Y)$ from which the training dataset has been sampled. \item In the test dataset, only the features $X$ of an example can immediately be observed.
-Its label $Y$ becomes known only with delay or not at all. $Q$ denotes the test joint distribution, also called target distribution, of $(X, Y)$ from which the test dataset has been sampled. \item For the sake of a more concise notation, we write for short $p = P[Y=1]$ and $q = Q[Y=1]$ and assume $0 < p < 1$ and $0 < q < 1$. \end{itemize} We also use the notation $E_P[Z] = \int Z\, d P$ and $E_Q[Z] = \int Z \,d Q$ for integrable real-valued random variables $Z$.
+In this paper, the focus is on the binary case, i.e.~two-class classification problems for which the following setting is assumed: \begin{itemize} \item There are a class variable $Y$ with values in some measurable space $\mathcal{Y} = \{0, 1\}$ and a features (also called covariates) vector $X$ with values in $\mathcal{X}$.
+Each example (or instance) to be classified has a class label $Y$ and features $X$. \item In the training dataset, for all examples their features $X$ and labels $Y$ are observed. $P$ denotes the training joint distribution, also called source distribution of $(X, Y)$ from which the training dataset has been sampled. \item In the test dataset, only the features $X$ of an example can immediately be observed.
+Its label $Y$ becomes known only with delay or not at all. $Q$ denotes the test joint distribution, also called target distribution of $(X, Y)$ from which the test dataset has been sampled. \item For the sake of a more concise notation, write for short $p = P[Y=1]$ and $q = Q[Y=1]$ and assume $0 < p < 1$ and $0 < q < 1$. \end{itemize} In addition, the notation $E_P[Z] = \int Z\, d P$ and $E_Q[Z] = \int Z \,d Q$ is used for integrable real-valued random variables $Z$.